ianpaga/enzyme_reaction/README.md

 Enzyme reaction in the presence of molecules A and B in three dimensions
 ====

-Description: The main code ProjectENZYME.m computes the time evolution of the number of enzymes (E) and molecules A and B.
+Description: The main code ProjectENZYME.m computes the time evolution of the number of enzymes ($E$) and molecules $A$ and $B$.
-The [Michaelis-Menten equation](https://en.wikibooks.org/wiki/Structural_Biochemistry/Enzyme/Michaelis_and_Menten_Equation#:~:text=The%20Michaelis%2DMenten%20equation%20arises,and%20P%20is%20the%20product.) arises from the general equation for an enzymatic reaction: E + S <--> ES <--> E + P, where E is the enzyme, S is the substrate, ES is the enzyme-substrate complex, and P is the product.
-Thus, the enzyme combines with the substrate in order to form the ES complex, which in turn converts to product while preserving the enzyme.
+The [Michaelis-Menten equation](https://en.wikibooks.org/wiki/Structural_Biochemistry/Enzyme/Michaelis_and_Menten_Equation#:~:text=The%20Michaelis%2DMenten%20equation%20arises,and%20P%20is%20the%20product.) arises from the general equation for an enzymatic reaction: $ E + S \leftrightarrow ES \leftrightarrow E + P $, where $E$ is the enzyme, $S$ is the substrate,
+$ES$ is the enzyme-substrate complex, and $P$ is the product.
+Thus, the enzyme combines with the substrate in order to form the $ES$ complex, which in turn converts to product while preserving the enzyme.

 In our language this means that the reactions computed are of the form:

-$E + A \rightleftarrow EA \rightleftarrow E + B$
+$E + A \leftrightarrow EA \leftrightarrow E + B$

 Note that the reactions go in both directions and that the number of enzymes stays constant in time.